 HRH Prince Charles is the current Prince of Wales.
 The title is given to the eldest son of the sovereign (king or queen) and he is the person who will succeed to the British throne.
 Prince Charles was given the title in 1958 when he was just ten years old and he is the 21st Prince of Wales, since King Edward I gave the title to his son.

 Wales is not as well known to LTR guests as other parts of Britain and some people are put off by its remoteness from London but the roads are greatly improved and there are some excellent trains to Cardiff.
 You can also fly into Liverpool or Manchester and access Wales from the North.
 There is a lot to see and stunning countryside to enjoy.
 There are a few nice country house hotels which we can recommend and the people are very welcoming.
+There are a few wonderful gardens to explore.
 Like everywhere, the food has greatly improved and we can provide an English speaking driver/guide to help you navigate the Welsh roads and unintelligible signposts!